-Patwon ki haveli is a unique pattern of mugal and rajput architecture and is the most important haveli in Jaisalmer.
-The haveli is a cluster of five small mansions build by a marchant Guman Chand Patwa for his five sons in 19th centurary.
+Patwon ki haveli is a unique pattern of mughal and rajput architecture and is the most important haveli in Jaisalmer.
+The haveli is a cluster of five small mansions build by a merchant Guman Chand Patwa for his five sons in 19th century.
 The first of these havelies is the biggest and most orientations one.
 Besides, Patwa ki haveli there are many marvelous monuments like Nathmal Ki Haveli, Salam Sing Haveli, Mandir Palace and Jain Temples in the fort are worth seeing and retaining in your conscious or sub conscious mind.

 Beauty of the fort is beyond description.
 It is one of the oldest fort in rajasthan and perhaps the only fort where about 4-5 thousand people live in.

 On the outskirts of jaisalmer, there are many places to visit and worth seeing. some of these are: